-Byte’s plans don’t require a credit check, so everyone qualifies.
-The rates depend on whether you choose their All-Day or At-Night plan, and whether you want their protection plan, which includes two sets of retainers per year for five years:
+Byte offers payment plans through Humm, a third-party financing company.
+The rates for these plans depend on whether you choose their All-Day or At-Night plan, and whether you want their protection plan, which includes two sets of retainers per year for five years.

-- All-Day with Byte Protection Plan: Fortnightly payments of $56 for 30 months with a $52 account setup fee and an $8 monthly account keeping fee.
-Total: $3,940.
+- All-Day with Byte Protection Plan: Fortnightly payments of $57 for 30 months.

-- All-Day without Byte Protection Plan: Fortnightly payments of $53 for 24 months, with a $52 account setup fee and an $8 monthly account keeping fee.
-Total: $2,993.
+- All-Day without Byte Protection Plan: Fortnightly payments of $54 for 24 months.

-- At-Night with Byte Protection Plan: Fortnightly payments of $68 for 30 months with a $52 account setup fee and an $8 monthly account keeping fee.
-Total: $4,690.
+- At-Night with Byte Protection Plan: Fortnightly payments of $69 for 30 months.

-- At-Night All-Day without Byte Protection Plan: Fortnightly payments of $66 for 24 months, with a $52 account setup fee and an $8 monthly account keeping fee.
-Total: $3,643.
+- At-Night All-Day without Byte Protection Plan: Fortnightly payments of $67 for 24 months.

 EZ Smile offers three different options:

-We appreciate how both companies have payment plans that don’t require credit checks.
+We appreciate how both companies have multiple financing options.
 The only drawback is that some of these plans end up costing more than the upfront sticker price.

 Many teeth alignment companies sweeten the deal by providing free bonus items, and EZ Smile and Byte are no exception.
 These companies both include your first set of post-alignment retainers for free, saving you around a hundred bucks compared to some competitors.
 Plus, they both throw in whitening products so you can brighten your smile for free while you align it.